 Albion Falls in the Old Town of Albion Mills

-It’s now King’s Forest Park, but a century ago this was one of the darkest towns in the region.
+Today King’s Forest Park, but a century ago this was one of the darkest towns in the region.
 Wiped off the map by the progress of time.
-If still around, this would have been the pinnacle of dark tourism in Canada.
+If existing today, this would have been the darkest of dark tourism in Canada.

 - the ghost of a suicidal girl